Days

 The one thing agents can't ignore about the new PRS Ombudsman

-The Renters' Rights Bill proposes a new Private Rented Sector Ombudsman.
+The Renters' Rights Act will introduce a new Private Rented Sector Ombudsman.
 While joining will be compulsory for landlords, agents also need to stay vigilant.

 Originally published: April 2024

-It’s a key part of the Renters’ Rights Bill, which represents their commitment to raising the bar for tenants and cracking down on rogue landlords.
+It’s a key part of the Renters’ Rights Act, which represents their commitment to raising the bar for tenants and cracking down on rogue landlords.

 Once in force, all private landlords, regardless of whether they manage properties themselves or through an agent, will be legally required to register with the Private Rented Sector Ombudsman scheme.